What Is A Visual Memory And How Does It Affect Us?

 The I-Spy Game

 Everyone knows about the I-Spy game.
-Maybe you've played it for fun during a road trip, or had a book with the game in it.
-It's quite fun, and a good way to boost your visual memory.
-Look around in the environment for an object.
-Then, describe it.
+Maybe you've played it for fun during a road trip, or just while walking down the street.
+It's fun, and it’s a good way to boost your visual memory.
+Look around in the environment and find an object.
+Then describe it.
 The person must digest the world around them and look for anything that matches the description of the object.
 The more obscure, the better.

-This is a game that can play in different ways.
+This game can be played in different ways.
 There are activity books and games online where you're shown two similar pictures.
 However, these pictures have minor differences that you must find.
-For example, if it's a photo of two trees, there may be different amounts of branches.
-The What's Different game usually lists how many differences there are, making it easy to write them down.
+For example, if the picture shows two trees, each may have a different number of branches.
+The What's Different game usually lists how many differences there are, making it easy to know when you’ve found them all.

-In real life, you can play the What's Different game by putting a few objects somewhere, and then having your child or someone else look away or close their eyes.
-Then, you replace or rearrange the objects.
-Your child must tell the difference between them.
+In real life, you can play the What's Different game by putting a few objects on a table and then having your child look away or close their eyes.
+Then you replace or rearrange the objects.
+Your child must figure out what is different.

-If someone wants their memory improved, you can help by asking questions all throughout the day.
+To help someone with their visual memory, you can ask questions about their day.
 Ask them what they did for lunch, what they did after school, and so on.
-This can improve their visual memory quite a bit.
+They will need to rely on visual memory to find the answers.

-When your child has been given written instructions, give them verbal instructions as well.
-This now only helps with their auditory learning but also helps them connect the dots between auditory and visual memory.
-Whenever your child has a written memory, place an auditory memory beside it.
-This can help enhance the visual memory too.
+To enhance written instructions, for example on a homework assignment, give your child verbal instructions as well.
+This reinforcement helps not only with auditory learning but also with connecting the dots between auditory and visual memory.
+In other words, wherever your child has a visual memory, you are helping to place an auditory memory beside it.
+This can enhance both types of memory.

-These are just a few ways to help enhance one's visual memory.
-Having a strong visual memory is a much-needed skill in life, so always improve it, especially if the person is a child.
-Also, you can improve your memory by
+The above are just a few ways to help enhance visual memory.
+Having a strong visual memory is a much-needed skill in life, so it the earlier it can be practiced, the better.

 Previous ArticleIconic Memory And How It Works